microsoft/AcademicContent/Events and Hacks/Tech Talks/README.md

 					<tr>
 					   <td><b>A Career in Technical Evangelism: What we really do.</b></td>
 					   <td><a href="https://github.com/Microsoft/computerscience/blob/master/Events/Tech%20Talks/Tech%20Talk%20-%20A%20career%20in%20developer%20evangelism.pptx">Presentation</a></td>
 					   <td>Do you love sharing technology with other people as much as you love building things yourself?
-Want to help others be successful while building your commmunication and coding skills in parallel?
-Learn about this exciting career path from people who live it everyday. </td>
+Want to help others be successful while building your communication and coding skills in parallel?
+Learn about this exciting career path from people who live it every day.</td>
 					</tr>
 					<tr>
 					   <td><b>Setting-up the Perfect Online Resume for Student Devs</b></td>